Irrelon/ForerunnerDB/readme.md

 ```

 ### change
-Emitted after all CRUD operations have completed.
+Emitted after *all* CRUD operations have completed.
+See "immediateChange" if you need to
+know about every update operation as soon as it completes.
+For performance it is best to
+use "change" rather than "immediateChange" if you can.

 ```js
 var coll = db.collection("myCollection");